laravel/docs/eloquent-resources.md

         ]
     }

-If you would like to disable the wrapping of the outer-most resource, you may use the `withoutWrapping` method on the base resource class.
+If you would like to disable the wrapping of the outermost resource, you may use the `withoutWrapping` method on the base resource class.
 Typically, you should call this method from your `AppServiceProvider` or another [service provider](/docs/{{version}}/providers) that is loaded on every request to your application:

     <?php